tlarrieu/dotfiles/README.md

 to adapt some files).
 Since I work almost exclusively on Arch, master might not be perfectly on par with archlinux.

+Mac is pretty self-explenatory : this is basically a port of the archlinux branch for OSX.
+I removed a lot of irrelevant stuff and adapted a few things (for vim in particular).

 Goals
 -----